david2am/ocaml_dune/guides/0 FP and Why Ocaml.md

 square 4
 ```

+In other words, are expressions that **have no** side effects at all.

 ## First-Class Functions

-In FP functions are special type of values, as such they can be treated as arguments, return values, or assigned to variables.
+In functional programming, functions are a special type of value.
+This means they can be passed as arguments, returned from other functions, and assigned to variables.
+Functions that take other functions as arguments or return functions as results are called **higher-order functions**.
+These enable function composition and closure creation, which, as discussed earlier, establish their own scope and help avoid shared state between entities.

 **Example:**
 ```ocaml